20 East End Avenue: History

 20 East End Avenue was developed by Edward Baquero of Corigin Real Estate Group.
 An entry-level, two-bedroom apartment was initially priced at approximately $4.5 million and one of the two penthouses at $39 million.
 Renderings for the building were released in late 2014.
 Construction began in early 2015, and the building topped out in November 2015.
 Facade installation was complete in mid-2016, and residents moved into the building later that year.

-Location

-The building is located between 80th and 81st Streets, near Carl Schurz Park, on East End Avenue in Yorkville, Manhattan, a neighborhood in the Upper East Side.
-East End Avenue, on the eastern edge of the Upper East Side, has long been home to some of the city's richest residents including the late Vincent Astor and Gloria Vanderbilt.